Surfboard Construction: What to Consider Before You Order

 Some surfers love the performance they get out of EPS — the board reacts much quicker to every movement you make, which is great if your goal is “snappy” surfing.

-Note: EPS's extra buoyancy also makes it well suited for freshwater conditions like you find in wave pools (or on the Great Lakes, provided you get clean-ish waves at your spot).
+Note: EPS's extra buoyancy also makes it well suited for freshwater conditions like you find in wave pools or on the Great Lakes (provided you get clean-ish waves at your spot).

 XPS (Extruded Polystyrene)

 XPS is made from the same base material as EPS but extruded into a single block of foam rather than beaded and fused together.
-This results in a denser, closed-cell foam that isn’t porous like EPS.
+This results in a denser, “closed-cell” foam that isn’t porous like EPS.

-From a performance perspective, XPS sits somewhere between EPS and PU in my experience — closer to PU in feel, but similar in buoyancy to EPS.
+XPS sits somewhere between EPS and PU in my experience — closer to PU in feel, but similar in buoyancy to EPS.

 It's less common than either of the above and generally only available through XTR these days, but it’s worth knowing about and considering.
+I’ve had a few XTR boards over the years and they’re great.

 Varial Foam